 Quantitative easing programs also tend to “cheapen” currencies, in this case, the USD, which puts China’s huge USD-denominated holdings in danger.
 Take note that more than 60% of China’s foreign reserve is made up of USD-denominated assets!

 The People’s Bank of China (PBoC), in an effort to protect China from the possibility of inflation and asset bubbles, has been consistently increasing the required reserve ratio (RRR, or the minimum amount of money that the bank must hold on to with respect to customer deposits and notes) of commercial banks.

 The RRR currently stands at 18.5%, which is its highest level in like… uhh… ever!
-Market junkies say that the direct approach at managing market liquidity showed China’s determination control price pressures, and its cautiousness at tightening monetary policy.
+Market junkies say that the direct approach at managing market liquidity showed China’s determination to control price pressures and its cautiousness at tightening monetary policy.

 But really, does China have any other choice than the dollar?
 Given the high dollar share of its FX reserves, China will find it very difficult, if not impossible, to truly diversify.

 For one, China keeps its currency, the yuan, pegged to the U.S. dollar.